ConstantineLignos/MORSEL/README.md

 iterations.
 You want this set to `true` unless you're debugging unexpected behavior.
-* `iteration_analysis`: Whether to output the analysis of the lexicon at every single iteration.
+* `iteration_analysis`: Whether to output the analysis of the lexicon every five iterations.
 Generates a large amount of output but is useful for examining the learning trajectory.

 ## External libraries

 MORSEL depends on:
+* fastutil for high performance collections
-* Apache Commons CLI library for parsing command-line arguments
+* Apache Commons CLI for command-line parsing
-* junit for unit testing
+* JUnit for unit tests
-* GNU trove for hash maps and sets

-Because Maven was not yet widely adopted by researchers when MORSEL was first developed, JAR files for the dependencies are located in the `/lib` folder.
-The JAR built by MORSEL (`morsel.jar`) will look for these dependencies in the same directory.

 ## Building

-The ant buildfile `build.xml` specifies how MORSEL should be built.
-Just running `ant` will perform compilation (`compile` target) and packaging the JAR (`dist` target).
-To run unit tests, run `ant test`. `ant clean` cleans all compilation output, including the JAR.
+MORSEL is built using Maven.
+See `pom.xml` for configuration details.
 The JAR manifest is set such that the main class `org.lignos.morsel.MorphLearner` is run when the jar is executed.
-This is the the only main function in MORSEL.
+This is the the only useful main function in MORSEL.

 Enjoy!

 Constantine Lignos
 Institute for Research in Cognitive Science
 Computer and Information Science Department
 University of Pennsylvania